A comparison of the Georgescu and Vasy spaces associated to the N-body problems and applications: The iterated and the graph blow-ups

 is proper in each component.
 The image of $\maB_{M, Q, P}$ is a weak submanifold in the sense of Definition~\ref{def.weak-submanifold}, and $\maB_{M, Q, P}$ is a diffeomorphism onto its image. \end{lemma}

 See Figure~\ref{fig.MPQ} for a local picture of these blow-ups in the example $M=\RR^2$, $P=\RR\times \{0\}$, $Q=\{0\}$.

-\begin{proof} The uniqueness of the map $\zeta_{M, Q, P}$ follows from the fact that it is the identity on the dense subset $M \smallsetminus (P \cup Q)$.
-The statement is local, so, in view of Lemma \ref{facto.L}, we can assume that $Q = \{0\}$.
+\begin{proof} The fact that $[P:Q]$ is (diffeomorphic to) a closed \psbmanifold{} of $[M: Q]$ follows from \ref{prop.beta.m1}.
+The uniqueness of the map $\zeta_{M, Q, P}$ follows from the fact that it is the identity on the dense subset $M \smallsetminus (P \cup Q)$.
+The statement is local, so, in view of Lemma~\ref{lemma.product}, we can assume that $Q = \{0\}$.
 That is, we can assume that

 We have

 Its blow-down map is $\beta_{M, P}(x, t, y) = (tx, y)$.